14.1.1.1. Service Definition Specification¶

 resources associated with a single version of a service.
 This JSON

-object is referred to as the service definition
+object is referred to as the service definition.

-is used to generate REST API documentation as well as
+The service definition is used to generate REST API documentation as well as

 enable the development of client-side libraries that can parse the